 Time series of southeast Alaska and western Alaska populations of harbor seals are very sparse.
 We used a combination of the most recent Alaska stock assessment reports (Muto et al. 2016) and time-series of abundance from the literature (Boveng et al. 2003, Small et al. 2003, Jemison et al. 2006, Mathews and Pendleton 2006, Womble et al. 2010) to try and reconstruct estimate of harbor seal abundance.
 Complicating this effort is that not all areas were surveyed in every year, and the survey correction factors may not account for the same covariate between studies.
 Our estimates of Alaska harbor sea abundance allowed rough estimates of the number in western and southeastern Alaska.
 Based on the surveys we collected we had to do the following: 1) extend the estimates of abundance beyond the margins of the surveys (i.e., pre-1992 and post-2003), 2) scale the regional estimates of abundance to total estimates of abundance, and 3) partition estimates of abundance into western and southeast Alaska areas.

-Lastly, most of the harbor seal population estimates are based on haul-out counts which need to be corrected for seals that are in the water.
-The correction factor for California, Oregon, and the outer Washington coast is 1.52 (Huber et al. 2001).
-The Salish Sea population is a combination of haul-out counts conducted by Washington State (Jeffries et al. 2003) and Canadian (Canadian Science Advisory Secretariat 2010) scientists.
-All of the counts by Washington scientists are expanded using the 1.52 correction factor.
-The Canadian Salish Sea estimates have already been corrected for seals not hauled out; however, the west coast Vancouver Island counts need to be expanded by a factor of 3.0 to account for large sections of the coast that were not surveyed.

 California sea lion

 Sea lion abundance estimates were extremely challenging to compile and interpret.
 California sea lion populations are present in model areas 1 to 5 - central California north through the Salish Sea.
 The abundance estimates for California sea lions are based on pup count surveys conducted by state and federal agencies, and using an expansion factor for pup to adults (Angliss and Allen 2015).
 The largest concentration of California sea lions is in central California at the major breeding colonies in the Channel Islands and Ana Nuevo, California (Carretta et al. 2015); this is the only time-series of any length for California sea lions and these sea lions are considered to be part of central California population.

 First, according the Jeff Laake (pers. comm.
 NOAA) only California sea lions ages 6 and older are likely to prey on Chinook salmon.
 However, the time-series of abundance for California sea lions is based on pup counts expansions.
 So, Jeff provided us with the fraction of the population that is age 6 and older, relative the population estimates based on pup count expansions.
 But this only provided us with an estimate of the number of male and female age 6+ California sea lions for the central California area.
-Next, we had to subtract from this estimate of total California sea lion all of the areas outside the central California area which are assumed comprised of entirely adolescent and adult males.
+Next, we had to subtract from this estimate of total California sea lion in Central California all of the areas outside the central California area which are assumed comprised of entirely adolescent and adult males.
 What were we left with were abundance estimates of females age 6+ in central California, and males age 6+ plus in all of the other areas.